ihatenodejs/aidxnFUN/README.md

 ## Known issues and suggestions
 ### Issue 1
-There is a known issue where NodeJS will not wait for the database starts, before polling it.
+There is a known issue where Node.js will not wait for the database starts, before polling it.
 ### Issue 1 Workaround
 I suggest doing the following commands to start your server
 ```bash